Am I required to connect with FWCB faculty before I submit an application for the M.S. Plan A/B or Ph.D. Program?

 How long will it take before I know if I am accepted into the FWCB Graduate Program?

-I completed the CSU on-line graduate application process.
+I completed the CSU Graduate Admissions application process for the FWCB Plan A/B/Ph.D. programs.
 Is this all I need to do?

 If I am applying for a Ph.D. program, am I required to submit my undergraduate transcripts if I already been awarded a Masters degree?